-West Lothian's economy has reacted positively to constant change over the last thirty years, moving from one that was dominated by manufacturing, to strong growth in service sectors including public services, retail and distribution, hotels and restaurants, manufacturing, construction and finance and IT; with opportunities for growth in other priority industries (including food and drink, tourism and life sciences).
+West Lothian's economy has reacted positively to constant change over the last thirty years, moving from one that was dominated by manufacturing, to strong growth in service sectors including public services, retail and distribution, hotels and restaurants, construction and finance and IT; with opportunities for growth in other priority industries (including food and drink, tourism and life sciences).
 This diverse economy is reflected in the fact that no single business sector now provides more than a quarter of employment.

-60% of Scotland's population and 54% of businesses are within one hour's travel time of West Lothian, making it an extremely well-connected county.
+60% of Scotland's population and 54% of businesses are within one hour's travel time of West Lothian, making it an extremely well-connected business location.

-The latest data shows a net decrease in the total number of jobs in West Lothian, demonstrating the severity of the recession and its continuing impact on the labour market, similar across local authorities in Scotland.
-The latest data for 2011 showed 4,225 active businesses operating in West Lothian, an increase from 4,125 in 2010.
-The adult population has also continued to grow so the number of businesses per 10,000 people actually fell slightly from 2010 to 2011 (310 to 306).
-In 2011 the West Lothian business survival rate declined to 59.4% (59.4% of new businesses registered in 2008 were still trading in 2011).
-Scotland and Great Britain also experienced a decline and the West Lothian figure is similar to that evidenced by the benchmark group of local authorities (including Fife, Edinburgh and North Lanarkshire).
+The impact of the recession was keenly felt in West Lothian with a 8% reduction in the employment base between 2009 and 2013, including the closure of the Vion food processing plant in early 2013 with 1,700 job losses.
+However, latest intelligence points to business and employment growth in West Lothian, underpinned by the delivery of additional investment support to businesses through the West Lothian Economic Growth Plan.
+As well as investing in employment growth, the Economic Growth Plan will continue to be focused on generating sustainable and higher wage employment opportunities, contributing to increasing local wage levels.
+The latest data for 2013 showed 4,365 active businesses operating in West Lothian, a net increase of 140 on 2012.
+The number of businesses per 10,000 has increased from the 2012 figure of 302 to 309 - this represents significant progress.
+In 2013 the West Lothian three-year business survival rate was 57.4% (i.e. 57.4% of new businesses registered in 2010 were still trading in 2013).
+The West Lothian figure is similar to that of the benchmark group of local authorities - including Fife, Edinburgh and North Lanarkshire.

 West Lothian's GVA (Gross Value Added) per head is slightly lower than for Scotland as a whole, but higher than that of most non-city local authority areas.
-Retail occupancy levels in West Lothian appear to be holding up well and have increased to 92%, compared with 89.8% across Scotland.
+Retail occupancy levels in West Lothian appear to be holding up well and have increased to almost 93% in 2014, compared with 89.8% across Scotland.

-In 2012, 512 house completions were achieved, far in excess of the 234 completions achieved in 2011.
+In 2014, 640 house completions were achieved, far in excess of the 234 completions achieved in 2011.
 It is anticipated that this improvement will continue as a result of the recent progress made in implementing the Housing Recovery Action Plan.
-However the main influencing factor will continue to be market demand which will be determined by the availability of mortgage finance and the strength of the economy.
+However the main influencing factor will continue to be market demand which will be determined by the availability of mortgage finance and the continued strength of the economy.